satb/pronto-proto/README.md

 Usage:

-Clone the repo, cd into it and launch
+Clone the repo, cd into, install npm modules, run it, open the browser navigate to port 8080

-$ npm run-script dev-mode
+$ npm install

-Add any scss file or update an existing css file and the output css will be in a folder called "out".
+$ npm run-script go

 Load the http://localhost:8080 page in your browser and you are all set.

-Quickly prototype your designs and see it come to life.
+Add any scss file or update an existing css file and the output css will be in a folder called "out".